pandey-rakshit/namaste-react/chapter3/readme.md

 [`react-dom-cdn-link`](https://unpkg.com/react-dom@18/umd/react-dom.development.js)

-react-dom-cdn-link is again a javascript file that is used to manupulate react-dom or virtual dom use can access dom using this file.
+react-dom-cdn-link is again a javascript file that is used to manipulate react-dom or virtual dom use can access dom using this file.

 ## Hello World from React